-Worst-hit country announces when it will reopen to tourists
+Covid 19 coronavirus: Italy to reopen to tourists, Europe' first travel bubble starts in Baltic states

 Before the time of coronavirus, Estonians had enjoyed going over to Latvia for dessert.

-"Cross-border shopping was very popular before COVID-19.
+"Cross-border shopping was very popular before Covid-19.
 Our border town of Rujiena was full of Estonians on weekends.
 They love our ice cream," said Ilona Dukure, editor of the Latvian regional weekly Rujienas Vestnesis.

 "However, people on this side of the border are concerned that Estonia's epidemic is a bit worse than ours," she told AFP.

-To date 19 people have died from coronavirus in Latvia, a country of 1.9 million people.
+To date, 19 people have died from coronavirus in Latvia, a country of 1.9 million people.
 Estonia has a lower population of 1.3 million but a higher death toll of 63, while Lithuania has reported 54 fatalities out of population of 2.8 million Not all the Baltic border posts are yet up and running.